Gabbe2003/KollinChallenge/README.md

-Hi!
-I have now subbmited my challenge at 13:20
+Hey there!
+I've just submitted my challenge at 13:20.
+Unfortunately, I was a bit pressed for time between school and work, so there are a few areas I wish I could have improved upon.
+Firstly, the overall style could use some refinement—I utilized Bootstrap and CSS but feel there's room for enhancement.
+Additionally, I aimed to further divide the components for better organization, though time constraints hindered that effort.

-I didn't have a lot of time to complete it due to school and work, it would be a lot better, some points to consider: The style stil needs to work on, I did it with bootstrap and css.
-The component could be more cleaner, i wanted to split it up even more but didn't have the time for it.
+One significant issue arose at the outset: filtering out corrupted IDs proved trickier than expected, leading to some wasted time due to initial filtering errors.
+Furthermore, I'm not entirely satisfied with the user experience I implemented.
+Given more time, I'm confident I could have significantly enhanced these aspects.